yueyu1030/COSINE/README.md

   - Use `--self_training_contrastive_weight` to control the power for contrastive loss.
   - Use `--self_training_confreg` to control the power for confidence regularization.

+## TODO:
+ - Add token classification version of our framework.

 ## Citation

 Please cite the following paper if you find our datasets/tool are useful.
 Thanks!